 Predictive variables with direct or indirect correlation to toothache showed varied distributions.
 Table 2 demonstrates that children of parents showing higher awareness of children's health conditions showed lower tendency for experiencing toothache.
 However, inconclusive results for the effects of parent awareness regarding children's food consumption frequency were reported because of the limited number of the respondents who answered that food consumption by their children was less than once per day (n: 44, CI: 5.17-27.35).
 The number of children who ate food 1-2 times daily was higher prevalence of toothache compared to that of children who ate less than once or three or more times daily.
 The survey showed that children of parents with lower education level showed a greater tendency for toothache.
-Children had different times of tooth brushing, and children of parents who did not know the tooth brushing behaviour of their children who did not brush their teeth daily was only 490 (3.8%).
+Children had different times of tooth brushing, and children of parents who did not know the tooth brushing behaviour of their children presented a higher prevalence of toothache.
+According to the data presented in Table 1, the number of children who did not brush their teeth daily was only 490 (3.8%).
 The number of parents who were not aware of their children's tooth brushing behaviour was only 639 (5%).
-Hence, it can be concluded that 91.2% Indonesian parents were aware of their children's tooth brushing behaviour.
-However, we observed that most children brushed their teeth in the morning (11,093) and at noon (7,885), in contrast to the universally suggested times of brushing in the night (3,013) and after meals (380).
+Hence, it can be concluded that 91.2% Indonesian parents were aware of their children's tooth brushing (11,093) and at noon (7,885), in contrast to the universally suggested times of brushing in the night (3,013) and after meals (380).